vlad-dd/English-Learning-Platform/client/README.md

-🌎 English Learning Platform React Application 📚
+ <h1>🌎 English Learning Platform React Application 📚</h1>
-This project is a web application for learning English built with React.
-The aim of the project is to provide an intuitive and user-friendly platform for people who want to learn English.
+<p>This project is a web application for learning English built with React.
+The aim of the project is to provide an intuitive and user-friendly platform for people who want to learn English.</p>

 🚀 Getting Started
 To get started with the project, you can clone the repository to your local machine using the following command: